viant/bqtail/tail/README.md

 #### Dynamic table destination based on source data.

-To dynamically route data based on source data values you can use the following rule.
+To dynamically rule data based on source data values you can use the following rule.

 [@config/dynamic_dest.json](usage/dynamic_dest.json)